realmagicgreen/magicgreen11ty/src/articles/2018-06-11-bamboo-bicycles.md

 Since 1999, EBPP have educated more than 1,500 children in 6 remote community schools.
 They are taught academic subjects and bamboo clump management.
 These craft skills empower them to create sustainable bamboo businesses.

 {% assign name = '-04' %}
-{% include partials/image.html, name: name, caption: 'East Bali bamboo City bikes' %}
+{% include 'partials/image.html', name: 'name', caption: 'East Bali bamboo City bikes' %}

 This is not only about bamboo bikes.
 They are helping people to help themselves towards a self-sustaining future.